-Number Reaction/transition event of sites involved 1 R1: $mold1 \rightarrow vacancy$ (controlled) R2: $mold2 \rightarrow vacancy$ (controlled) 2 R3: mobilized_resist + vacancy \rightarrow vacancy + mobilized_resist R4: mobilized_resist + absorbent \rightarrow vacancy + absorbent 3 R5: $mold1 + vacancy + resist \rightarrow mold1 + mobilized_resist +$ vacancy R6: $mold2 + vacancy + resist \rightarrow mold2 + mobilized_resist +$ vacancy R7: mobilized_resist + resist + resistt + resist + resis

-In summary, we have presented in this section how the proposed cKMC mechanism can be used to simulate top-down processes.
-Scanning probe lithography, focused beam lithography, and nanoimprint lithography are used to illustrate the mechanism.
-For soft lithography, it is similar to the nanoimprint lithography, except that the detailed events and reaction rates need to be fine-tuned to reflect the specific processes.
+Number Reaction/transition event of sites involved 1 R1: $mold1 \rightarrow vacancy$ (controlled) R2: $mold2 \rightarrow vacancy$ (controlled) 2 R3: mobilized resist + vacancy \rightarrow vacancy + mobilized resist R4: $mobilized_resist + absorbent \rightarrow vacancy + absorbent$ 3 R5: $mold1 + vacancy + resist \rightarrow mold1 + mobilized resist +$ vacancy R6: $mold2 + vacancy + resist \rightarrow mold2 + mobilized resist +$ vacancy R7: $mobilized_resist + resist + resist \rightarrow resist + resist + resist$ nanoimprint lithography, except that the detailed events and reaction rates need to be fine-tuned to reflect the specific processes.
 For photosynthesis type of processes, it is similar to the focused beam lithography where photons replace ions.
 Local self-assembly and chemical reactions can be easily incorporated as either self-assembly or controlled events.

+In summary, it has been shown in this section how the proposed cKMC mechanism can be used to simulate top-down processes.
+Scanning probe lithography, focused beam lithography, and nanoimprint lithography are used to illustrate the mechanism.
+For soft lithography, it is similar to the

 Bottom-up processes can also be simulated by the cKMC simulation.
 In traditional KMC, bottom-up processes are simulated based on self-assembly events.
 Controlled events are useful in simulating some of the bottom-up processes, where traditional KMC is not capable of.
-For instance, in UV ablation Polymethylmethacrylate of (PMMA) [71]. radical photochemical reactions cause bond-breaks with new species generated, explosion of volumes, and particles ejected.
+For instance, in UV ablation Polymethylmethacrylate (PMMA) [71],photochemical reactions cause bond-breaks with new species generated, explosion of volumes, and particles ejected.
 In these cases, controlled events are reactions at selected locations.
 At a lower UV energy level, photothermal effects will cause melting and evaporation.
 Controlled events in this case are thermal diffusions.
 In ionized PVD, plasma particles only move within a confined space subject to electromagnetic fields to ionize vaporized metals.
 Ionized inert gas molecules such as argon travel and hit target metals under the guidance of electrical fields.
 These are also controlled events.
 In the following Section 3.4, ionized PVD is used to show how cKMC can simulate complete bottom-up processes.